 Data on the results of the first cycle showed the learning outcomes of students who received an MCC score of 57.7%, while those who had not yet achieved an MCC score of 42.3%.
 Teacher observation data shows that 60% of T-P-S are implemented by the teacher.

-The data of the results of the cycle 2 action shows the learning outcomes of students who obtained an MCC score of 84.6%, while the student's T-P-S activity data was 82.5%, and the teacher's observation data showed 85% of the T-P-S were implemented by the teacher.
+The data of the results of the cycle 2 action show the learning outcomes of students who obtained an MCC score of 84.6%, while the student's T-P-S activity data was 82.5%, and the teacher's observation data showed 85% of the T-P-S were implemented by the teacher.

 Data from the results of cycle 1 and cycle 2 show both student learning outcomes and student T-P-S activities, and observations of the teacher's T-P-S actions have increased.
 This study seeks to draw conclusions based on empirical evidence that the Think-Pair-Share method of cooperative learning can improve student learning outcomes, and be able to increase student learning activities in academic content and skills.